 Would you consider yourself more of a blogger or an Instagrammer?

 Even though I was an Instagrammer long before I was a blogger, or before I even really understood the concept of blogging or being an ‘influencer’, I can no longer imagine life without my blog.
-However, the beauty of having both is that you can accommodate fluctuating health conditions: even when I’m not well enough to blog as much as I’d like to, posting on Instagram can still offer a somewhat more accessible platform for sharing what I’d like to say (hone in on your IG skills here).
+However, the beauty of having both is that you can accommodate fluctuating health conditions: even when I’m not well enough to blog as much as I’d like to, posting on Instagram can still offer a somewhat more accessible platform for sharing what I’d like to say.

 How do you choose the content that goes into your accounts?